 Greater Victoria

 Trudi’s relational and kind-hearted approach is grounded in building trust and trusting that we can hold space for transformation, reclaiming pleasure, joy, satisfaction, and meaning making.
 Her approach is grounded in the belief that sensing our interconnectedness within more than human worlds (aka nature) is central to our sense of wholeness and wellbeing as humans.
-She works with people who seek to find balance and to manage stress, anxiety, and other mental health issues.

-In addition to a Masters in Counselling, she is trained in nature-based therapy, somatic approaches (Sensorimotor Psychotherapy Level 1) and trauma-informed expressive arts therapy.
+In addition to a Masters in Counselling, she is trained in nature-based therapy, somatic approaches (Sensorimotor Psychotherapy Level 1) and expressive arts therapy.
 Trudi’s counselling approach is collaborative, where we work together, where a person is empowered as an expert in their own reality, and where experience is considered within the context of broader social worlds and how they shape us.
 Working with creativity, curiosity, and reflection we often make things: A session may include co-creating temporary eco-sculptures, or working with materials like clay, felt, stone, nature inks, paper.

 Trudi previously completed a BFA in Photography at Emily Carr University, an MA in Environmental Studies, and a PhD in Art and Anthropology at the University of Victoria.
-She is of Scottish and mixed European descent and over the course of her life has experienced healing, growth and connection by wandering and making things within boreal forests, alpine meadows, and shoreline ecologies: The territories of the Miꞌkmaꞌki, the Blackfoot Confederacy, the Tsuut’ina, the Îyâxe Nakoda Nations, the Métis Nation, and the Lekwungen and WSÁNEC peoples.
+She is of Scottish and mixed European descent and over the course of her life has experienced healing, growth and connection by wandering and making things within boreal forests, alpine meadows, and shoreline ecologies: The territories of the Mi’kmaꞌki, the Blackfoot Confederacy, the Tsuut’ina, the Îyâxe Nakoda Nations, the Métis Nation, and the lək̓ʷəŋən and WSÁNEC peoples.

 Katy Winship (she/her) – MA, RCC – Clinical Counsellor